-UNC offers a broad range of experiences in global health clinical care and research, as well as didactic activities covering myriad topics in the School of Medicine, School of Public Health, and others.
-In order to enhance the professional development of Med-Peds, Pediatrics, and Internal Medicine residents who are interested in pursuing global health careers, a Global Health Pathway was established and welcomed its first cohort in 2020.
+NC offers a broad range of experiences in global health clinical care and research, as well as didactic activities covering myriad topics in the School of Medicine, School of Public Health, and others.
+In order to enhance the professional development of Med-Peds, Pediatrics, and Internal Medicine residents who are interested in pursuing global health careers, a Global Health Pathway was established in 2020.
 The Pathway includes four key components: mentorship, didactic curriculum, clinical experiences, and scholarship.
-Residents will receive a Distinction in Global Health at the completion of residency training.
+Residents receive a Distinction in Global Health at the completion of residency training.

 Participants are matched with a Global Health mentor with whom they will meet at least twice yearly.
-Mentors will assist residents with preparing for and debriefing from clinical experiences abroad, support the development of scholarly work, and review case logs to discuss global experiences.
+Mentors assist residents with preparing for and debriefing from global health clinical experiences, support the development of scholarly work, and review case logs to discuss global experiences.

 The Pathway includes the following curricular activities:

-- Pre-departure preparation, including liaising with the Office of Global Health Education in the Institute for Global Health and Infectious Diseases and a Pre-departure Global Intensive Orientation Day
+- Pre-departure preparation, including liaising with the Office of Global Health Education and a Pre-departure Global Intensive Orientation Day

 - Didactic global health education in the form of required attendance at a minimum of 4 global health events and a completion of 12 total activities/experiences per year